Secular Equilibrium Assessment in a $\mathrm{CaWO}_4$ Target Crystal from the Dark Matter Experiment CRESST using Bayesian Likelihood Normalisation: Discussion of Fit Results

-In the previous work~\cite{abdelhameed2019geant4,abdelhameed2019err}, a data fitting method based on secular equilibrium (SE) assumptions was used.
+In the previous work (see Ref.~\cite{abdelhameed2019geant4,abdelhameed2019err}), a data fitting method based on Secular Equilibrium (SE) assumptions\cite{l2012handbook} was used.
 In essence, the activities inside certain natural decay chains' sub-groups (SE groups) were assumed to be equal (apart from the branching ratios).
-However, the validity of these assumptions cannot be known a priori due to the \cawo{} crystals' production spread.
+However, the validity of these assumptions cannot be known a-priori due to the \cawo{} crystals' production spread.
 We therefore want to make a first assessment of the state of SE inside TUM40's target crystal since its background has been studied the most.